AnHumenny/innowise_laboratory/lecture_5/ReadMe.md

 ## Project Description

 This project is a FastAPI learning application that implements a full set of CRUD operations for the Book entity.
-The application allows you to create books, get a list and individual entries, update data, delete books, search by name, and work with pagination.
+The application allows you to create books, get a list and individual entries, update data, delete books, search by name and work with pagination.

+After the first launch,
+the application checks for the database and, if it is missing, creates it by filling in test data or skips the creation step if available.

 The project is built on an asynchronous stack:
 **FastAPI + SQLAlchemy Async + SQLite + Pydantic**